readyplayerme/animation-library/README.md

 All of the animations in this library were captured using both male and female actors in a professional motion capture studio.
 All animations captured from both male and female actors have been applied to each Ready Player Me character listed below.

+## Animations

+You will find the character animations below broken down by feminine and masculine actors, and by animation category.

 </br>

 ### Feminine Animations

 Click here to access the entire [Feminine Character Library](/feminine/fbx/)